 - Lower price tag & provide good stability

-- Excellent grip and let you use full energy
+- Excellent grip and lets you use full energy

 - Help to maintain proper posture